abhitoronto/Shadow_hand_experiments_openai/README.md

 ```

 ### Visualizing the Policy
-The (run_shadow_experiments.sh)[./run_shadow_experiments.sh] script can also be used to visualize the agent behavior.
+The `run_shadow_experiments.sh` script can also be used to visualize the agent behavior.
 The following command template runs the the provided trained model in the provided mojovco environement.
 You can run `bash run_shadow_experiments.sh -h` for the usage message.

 ```
 $ bash run_shadow_experiments.sh -b <path to baselines folder> -r HandManipulateBlock-v0 -f <path to baselines>/models/HandManipulateBlock-v0_her_2M_t0